charlesrocabert/SigmaFGM/README.md

 ## Authors

-&sigma;FGM is being developed by Charles Rocabert, Samuel Bernard, Carole Knibbe and Guillaume Beslon.
+&sigma;FGM is being developed by Charles Rocabert, Guillaume Beslon, Carole Knibbe and Samuel Bernard.

+## Publications

+• Phenotypic Noise and the Cost of Complexity (2020). _Evolution_, in press. https://doi.org/10.1111/evo.14083

 ## Installation instructions